 Sam Santosh founded the startup, MedGenome, in 2013.
 It works at providing personalised genetic tests and medicines.
 It has its working genres scattered for a range of ailments, such as cancer, neurological ailments and diabetes.
 The largest next-gen sequencing lab in entire southeast Asia, MedGenome has its headquarter located in the USA as well as in India.

-In funding the startup covered Rs 192 crore in 2017.
+The startup crossed a funding of INR 192 crore in 2017.
 In the following year, 2018, it bagged the MedTech Breakthrough Award for Biomedical Research.
-Currently, the startup has crossed the milestone of over 20,000 million for the first time as their annual revenue.
 It is leading globally in personalized medicine that provides unique genomic solutions.
 The areas of their conduct are mainly immuno-oncology, ophthalmology, diabetes, cardiology and a few other rare diseases.

 It has achieved a huge milestone globally as they developed and received the patent the vaccine Zikavac.
 This one has been formulated to fight the prevailing Zika virus.
-The operating revenues of Bharat Biotech International Limited, generally range over INR 500 cr.
-It was the report recorded in the financial year ending on 31 March, 2010.
-The book net-worth of the company has faced a steep growth of 24.44 %.
+The operating revenues of Bharat Biotech International Limited, generally range over INR 500 Crore.

 The primary aims of the company are to study genomes that are related to oral cancer.
 It also helps in mapping their respective genes.
 This company has been involved in manufacturing analytical equipment that will effectively analyse and manage genome data on a large scale.
 It is mainly from the genome sequencing of disease tissues such as cancer.

-K. Chandrasekhar, the founder of Forus health, opened up one of the top biotech startup in India in 2010.
+K. Chandrasekhar, the founder of Forus health, created the startup in 2010.
 The basic mantras of the company are being claimed as ‘Innovate’, ‘Implement’ and ‘Impact’.
 The company works to eliminate preventable blindness through an Ophthalmology device, which includes an intelligent pre-screening technique.

 At present, the company operates in 14 other countries other than India.
-As of the financial year ending on 31 March 2019, operating revenues of Forus Health Private Limited has been displayed between INR 1 cr - 100 cr.
-However, as per the recent information given out by Zoominfo, the revenue has reached $5.7 million by this year.
+As of the financial year ending on 31 March 2019, operating revenues of Forus Health Private Limited has been displayed between INR 1 Crore - 100 Crore.
+However, as per the recent information given out by Zoominfo, the revenue has reached $5.7 million by 2020.

-So with the growth of these top biotech startups in India, the economy has also got a boost.
+So with the growth of these biotechnology startups in India, the economy has also gotten a boost.
 As many of the above companies are actively participating in international transaction, the revenue can also possibly get a favourable development over the year.
-According to the reports, Indian BioEconomy is dwelling around $33.6 billion.
+According to the reports, Indian BioEconomy is dwelling at around $33.6 billion.
 It has been predicted to grow in size upto $100 billion by 2025.
-With over 2,600 top biotech startups in India, our country has also included 50 BIRAC-supported incubators as well.
+With over 2,600 emerging biotech startups in India, our country has also included 50 BIRAC-supported incubators as well.